Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 ## Prerequistes

 * You must have commit rights on this repository.
-* You must have an account with deploy rights to [Sonatype's Central Portal][central-portal] for namespace `com.adobe.acs`.
+* You must have an account at [Sonatype's Central Portal][central-portal] with deploy rights for namespace/groupId `com.adobe.acs`.

 ### Setup

-In your Maven settings.xml file (~/.m2/settings.xml), add a server entry with the id `ossrh`.
-The credentials are your [Central Portal User Token][central-portal-token].
+In your Maven settings.xml file (`~/.m2/settings.xml`), add a server entry with the id `sonatype-central-portal`.
+The credentials must be a [Central Portal User Token][central-portal-token].
 The password should only be [stored in encrypted form](http://maven.apache.org/guides/mini/guide-encryption.html#How_to_encrypt_server_passwords):

     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"